-Mr. Tenney reported that the third quarter financial statements (covering July 1, 2024, through March 2025) shows the budget is currently \$22,967 under budget, mainly due to two staff vacancies.
-However, those savings are being offset by higher expenses in accounting fees, temporary services, and common area maintenance.
-The Management Board recommended adopting the financial statements as presented.
+Mr. Tenney reported that the third quarter financial statements for the period from July 1, 2024 through March 31, 2025 showed the year-to-date budget to be \$22,967 under budget, an amount that is anticipated to grow due to the vacancy of two positions.
+Those underbudget items are offsetting overages in accounting fees, temporary services, and common area maintenance.

-Upon a motion made by Vice Mayor Nielson and a second made by Councilwoman Hodge Washington, the AMWUA Board of Directors unanimously approved AMWUA's Third Quarter Financial Statement.
+Upon a motion made by Chris Hassert, and a second made by Ron Serio, the AMWUA Management Board unanimously approved the AMWUA Third Quarter Financials.

-7. Preliminary Fiscal Year 2026 AMWUA Budget
+7 Fiscal Year 2026 AMWUA Budget